bentoml/BentoML/docs/source/guides/aws_sagemaker_end-to-end_workflow.rst

 3.5 Deploy to AWS SageMaker
 ===========================

 Finally, we are ready to deploy our BentoML packaged model to AWS SageMaker.
 We need to pass the deployment name, the BentoService name and the API name.
-Depending on the size of the BentoService generated, the deployment for this tutorial took about 30mins.
+Depending on the size of the BentoService generated, the deployment for this tutorial took about 30 mins.

 .. code-block:: bash